b-com/pocnetconfschemaless/docs/developer_guide/edit_config.rst

 Using ODL in schemaless mode to edit the configuration datastore of a NETCONF device can fail in several different ways:

-1. ``IllegalArgumentException`` thrown by code that get the mount point when the NETCONF device is not mounted in ODL.
+1. ``IllegalArgumentException`` may be thrown by the code that gets the mount point when the NETCONF device is not mounted in ODL.

-TODO: complete that section.
+2. ``IllegalStateException`` may be thrown at the retrieval of the data broker.

+3. ``TransactionCommitFailedException`` may be thrown while waiting for the commit operation to complete.